-Chicago top cop orders probe after being found lying in car
+Chicago’s top cop found lying in car; requests investigation

 The 59-year-old Johnson underwent kidney transplant surgery in August 2017.
 His son Daniel was the donor.

 Guglielmi said Johnson visited a doctor earlier this week regarding a medication change.
 He said the superintendent on Wednesday expressed concerns about feeling exhausted.
+Guglielmi says Johnson visited a doctor Thursday to be evaluated on issues concerning his blood pressure.

+Johnson was hospitalized in June after doctors found a small blood clot in his lung during a stress test done as Johnson approached the two-year anniversary of his transplant.
+The clot was treated with medication and rest.

+Johnson was appointed superintendent in March 2016 by then-Mayor Rahm Emanuel.
+His predecessor, Garry McCarthy, was fired days after the release of a video of the 2014 fatal shooting of 17-year-old Laquan McDonald by officer Jason Van Dyke.
+Van Dyke was convicted of second-degree murder last year and is serving a nearly seven-year prison sentence.

 Sign up for Daily Newsletters